alanh90/BicameralAGI/README.md

 For a detailed history of changes and updates to this project, please see our [CHANGELOG.md](CHANGELOG.md) file.

 ## Latest Changes
-## 2024-10-04
+## 2024-10-17

 ### Changed
-- `profile.py` so that it creates a full behavior profile rather than just traits and base emotions
-- `character.py` it now utilizes the profile before responding
-- Reorganized the entire project
+- `destiny.py` module now generates a destiny based on memories and any other input.
+This acts as a kind of soul module.
+- `memory.py` now has some basic memory capabilities

 ### Notes
-- There is a noticeable bug in the generated profile files that will be fixed.
+- Working on a bug in `character.py`
-- The profile files are not utilized yet, but will be soon

 For full details and older changes, please refer to the changelog.